MicrosoftDocs/fabric-docs/docs/data-factory/connector-google-cloud-storage.md

 ## Prerequisites

-To get started, you must complete the following prerequisites:
+The following prerequisites are required before you start:

 - A Microsoft Fabric tenant account with an active subscription.
-Create an account for free.
+[Create an account for free](../get-started/fabric-trial).

-- Make sure you have a Microsoft Fabric enabled Workspace.
+- A Microsoft Fabric enabled Workspace.
+[Create a workspace](../get-started/create-workspaces.md).

 ## Go to manage gateways to create connection